awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-debugging-python.md

-# Debugging Python Functions Locally<a name="serverless-sam-cli-using-debugging-python"></a>
+# Step\-through Debugging Python Functions Locally<a name="serverless-sam-cli-using-debugging-python"></a>

-Python debugging requires you to enable remote debugging in your Lambda function code\.
+Python step\-through debugging requires you to enable remote debugging in your Lambda function code\.
 This is a two\-step process:

 1. Install the [ptvsd library](https://pypi.org/project/ptvsd/) and enable it within your code\.